 David Beckham had scored seven goals in 33 Premier League matches in his first full season as Manchester United won the 1995-96 title.This was not enough to convince Terry Venables to call him up for Euro 96 however, with the manager preferring to go with Darren Anderton and Steve Stone.

-Becks would put his name into the England manager’s mind and everyone elses on the opening day of the following season when he scored a remarkable goal from the halfway line at Selhurst Park against Neil Sullivan and Wimbledon.Whatever happened to David Beckham after that…
+Becks would put his name into the England manager’s mind and everyone else’s on the opening day of the following season when he scored a remarkable goal from the halfway line at Selhurst Park against Neil Sullivan and Wimbledon.Whatever happened to David Beckham after that…

 5. Leicester City win the Premier League

-It was the first time the East Midlands club have ever been crowned champions of England as Claudio Ranieri’s side pulled off an historic feat, regardless of Chelsea, Liverpool, Manchester United, Manchester City and Arsenal all underachieving.
+It was the first time the East Midlands club have ever been crowned champions of England as Claudio Ranieri’s side pulled off a historic feat, regardless of Chelsea, Liverpool, Manchester United, Manchester City and Arsenal all underachieving.

 4. Steve Gerrard’s Slip

-Prior to Manchester United winning their 18th league title in 2008-09, Liverpool fans had a reputation of bragging about being the record champions of England.For club with such history, the Reds have still never won the Premier League title.
+Prior to Manchester United winning their 18th league title in 2008-09, Liverpool fans had a reputation of bragging about being the record champions of England.For a club with such history, the Reds have still never won the Premier League title.

 The closest they have come to date came in 2013-14.They were the league leaders with three games to go and were at home to Chelsea next with the Blues having competed at Atlético Madrid a few days earlier in their UEFA Champions League semi-final.